lucarv/portia-test/README.md

 1. Create an IoT Hub
 2. Set an environment variable called _ServiceCS_ set to the service connetion string of the IoT Hub
 3. Provision a device in IoT Hub.
-Set an environment variable called _DeviceCS_ set to the connetion string of the device
+Set an environment variable called _DeviceCS_ set to the connetion string of the device on the server where you will be running the device similator (see bullet 9)
-4. Set an environment variable called _WSPORT_ set to a port where web socket communitacion will occur
+4. Set an environment variable called _WSPORT_ set to a port where web socket communication will occur on the alarm server
+5. Set an environment variable caled _WSSURL_ on the alrm client
-5. Clone this repo
+6. Clone this repo
-6. Start the **alarm_server** script on Azure.
+7. Start the **alarm_server** script on Azure.
 You can do that on a VM (remember to open the port used for the web socket communication) or using **Azure Container Instance** (you can pull an image from _docker pull lucarv.azurecr.io/alarmserver:0.0.1_) and running the script on a container.
-7. Start the **alarm_client** script on the same computer or an computer that have the clock synchronized with the alarm server clock
+8. Start the **alarm_client** script on the same computer or an computer that have the clock synchronized with the alarm server clock
-8. Start the device simulator script (device.js)
+9. Start the device simulator script (device.js)

 ## What will happen